apache/spark/dev/README.md

 #### GitHub OAuth Token
 Unauthenticated users can only make 60 requests/hour to the Github API.
 If you get an error about exceeding the rate, you will need to set a `GITHUB_OAUTH_KEY` environment variable that contains a token value.
 Users can generate tokens from their GitHub profile.

+## Airflow release signing tool
+The release signing tool can be used to create the SHA512/MD5 and ASC files that required for Apache releases.

+### Execution
+To create a release tar ball execute `python setup.py sdist --formats=gztar` from Airflow's root.
+After that `cd dist` and execute `../dev/sign.sh <the_created_tar_ball.tar.gz`.
+Signing files will be created in the same directory.